At-Home TaVNS for Stroke Rehabilitation

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you have uncontrolled hypertension or have had Botox injections within 4 weeks of starting the therapy, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Remote Transcutaneous Auricular Vagal Nerve Stimulation for stroke rehabilitation?
+What evidence suggests that Remote Transcutaneous Auricular Vagal Nerve Stimulation might be an effective treatment for stroke rehabilitation?

 Bashar W Badran, PhD